Myanmar's Suu Kyi convicted in further blow to democracy

 The army seized power claiming massive voting fraud in the November 2020 election, which Suu Kyi's party won in a landslide.
 Independent election observers did not detect any major irregularities.

-Opposition to the takeover sprang up almost immiedately and remains strong, with armed resistance spreading after the military's violent crackdown on peaceful protests.
+Opposition to the takeover sprang up almost immediately and remains strong, with armed resistance spreading after the military's violent crackdown on peaceful protests.
 Monday's verdicts could inflame tensions even further.

 The cases against Suu Kyi are widely seen as contrived to discredit her and keep her from running in the next election.